ibm-cloud-docs/containers/kubernetes-service-cli.md

 </dd>

 <dt><code>--flavor <em>FLAVOR</em></code></dt>
 <dd>Choose a flavor for your worker nodes.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware.
-To see flavors that are available in a zone, run `ibmcloud ks flavors --zone <vpc_zone>`.</dd>
+To see flavors that are available in a zone, run `ibmcloud ks flavors --zone <vpc_zone> --provider vpc-classic`.</dd>

 <dt><code>--workers <em>NUMBER_WORKERS_PER_ZONE</em></code></dt>
 <dd>The number of worker nodes that you want to deploy in your cluster.
 If you do not specify this option, a cluster with one worker node is created.
 This value is optional.